Lorcana Ruby/Amethyst Bounce Control Deck List and Guide (Set Five)

 Manage your resources

 The first thing you can do to help against Be Prepared is to really pay attention to your own resources.
 How many cards do you have in your hand?
 How many cards are on the board?
-This is probably the hardest thing to do because everything in you wants to load up your board with every character you can and race to the win.
-However, once Be Prepared is played, if you have all your characters in play, they are just going to get banished.

 The Sorcerer’s Spellbook can’t be cleared with Be Prepared

 Having a Sorcerer's Spellbook in play can help you continue gaining lore while you’re working to recover your board after a Be Prepared.
-If you did a good enough job gaining lore, you could even pull of a win this way.
+If you did a good enough job gaining lore, you could even pull off a win this way.

 The Sorcerer’s Spellbook